amaredeus/degen-api/docs/architecture/degen-api-style.md

 <br />

-## Service Abstraction
+## Service Abstraction Layer

-**Business logic does not belong in Controller.** I repeat, business logic does not belong in controllers.
+**Do not put business logic in controllers.** I repeat, do not put business logic in controllers.
 All business logic should be abstracted to services.
-Controllers should merely serve to declare metadata for endpoints.
+Controllers should merely serve to declare endpoints and their metadata.

-Why is this not redundant?
-Because services can be mocked extremely easily for testing.
-This also allows us to reuse business logic to expose something other than endpoints like GraphQL queries and mutations extremely easily down the line.
+> Why is this not redundant?

+Because services can be mocked extremely easily for unit and integration testing as needed.
+This also allows us to reuse business logic to expose something other than REST endpoints, like GraphQL queries and mutations, very very easily down the line if needed.

 <br />

 ## DTOs and Validation

-Data Transfer Objects or DTOs are used to define two things:
+Data Transfer Objects or DTOs in NestJS are used to define two things:

-- The types of data request and response objects
+- The types of data request and response object properties
-- How input data properties should be validated
+- How those input data properties should be validated

 To do this DTOs must be classes instead of interfaces so they exist at runtime.
 This project leverages the [NestJS validation pipe](https://docs.nestjs.com/techniques/validation#using-the-built-in-validationpipe) [globally](https://docs.nestjs.com/pipes#global-scoped-pipes) which inspects controller input params and body objects for validation decorator data.
 This global pipe then leverages [class-transformer](https://github.com/typestack/class-transformer) to transform the input into properly typed class instances and then uses [class-validator](https://github.com/typestack/class-validator) to validate them.

-This means that on any controller input params and bodys will be automatically transformed to their defined types and validated.
+**tldr;** This means that, on any controller, input params and body objects will be automatically transformed to their defined types and validated.

 <br />